Vitamin D in brief

 - Various factors impact our ability to get vitamin D from sunlight, such as location on the earth, skin exposure, skin pigmentation, and age.

 - If supplements are needed, a vitamin D supplement that offers a minimum of 400 IU is usually enough.
 Taking supplements that offer up to 1000 IU is generally safe as well.
-For those of us following a plant-based lifestyle, it's recommended to choose vitamin D2 and take 1000 to 2000IU.
+For those of us following a plant-based lifestyle, it's recommended to choose vitamin D2 or plant-based D3 and take 1000 to 2000IU.

 Want to learn more?